labwc/labwc.github.io/src/faq.md

 ## Unset keybinds

 ### Q: How do I get `Alt+Left/Right` to not move windows?
-I want these to navigate forward/backwards in Nautilus and Firefox.
+I want these to navigate forward/backwards in File Managers and Firefox.

 You could either copy `rc.xml.all` and just remove the entries you do not want, such as `<keybind key="A-Left">`